Martin Haug: Biography

 Haug was born at Ostdorf (today a part of Balingen), Württemberg.
-He became a pupil in the gymnasium at Stuttgart at a comparatively late age, and in 1848 he entered the Eberhard Karls University of Tübingen, where he studied oriental languages, especially Sanskrit.
-He afterwards attended lectures at the Georg-August University of Göttingen, and in 1854 settled as Privatdozent at the University of Bonn.
-In 1856 he moved to the University of Heidelberg, where he assisted Bunsen in his literary undertakings.
+He became a pupil at the gymnasium in Stuttgart at a comparatively late age, and in 1848 he entered the University of Tübingen, where he studied oriental languages, especially Sanskrit.
+He afterwards attended lectures at the University of Göttingen, and in 1854 settled as Privatdozent at the University of Bonn.
+In 1856, he moved to Heidelberg University, where he assisted Bunsen in his literary undertakings.

-In 1859 he accepted an invitation to India, where he became superintendent of Sanskrit studies and professor of Sanskrit in Poona.
+In 1859, he accepted an invitation to India, where he became superintendent of Sanskrit studies and professor of Sanskrit in Poona.
 Here his acquaintance with the Zend language and literature afforded him excellent opportunities for extending his knowledge of this branch of literature.
-Having returned to Stuttgart in 1866, he was called to Munich as professor of Sanskrit and comparative philology in 1868.
+Having returned to Stuttgart in 1866, he was called to the Ludwig-Maximilians-Universität München as professor of Sanskrit and comparative philology in 1868.

 It was Dr. Haug who originally outlined the structure of the popular Sanskrit introductory books by Bhandarkar which was used throughout India in the early 20th century.

 Haug died in Bad Ragaz at the age of 49.